sevrynUA/CSP-Wordle-Solver/README.md

 # WordleBot

-A strategic solver for Wordle's Hard Mode, utilizing cryptographic letter distribution analysis to crack puzzles effectively.
+A strategic solver for Wordle's Hard Mode, utilizing cryptographic letter distribution analysis to score words.

 Wordle is an imperfect information game which is a constraint satisfaction problem. \
 Players have to guess a 5-letter word within 6 attempts, receiving feedback on the correctness of each letter. \